Safeguarding Children and Young People (Under 18) Policy

 • Act as a source of support, advice and expertise for staff and volunteers.

-• Where a conviction is recorded, the DSO will carry out a risk assessment and decide whether to confirm or reject the individual’s appointment.
-(Anyone that is barred from working with vulnerable adults will NOT be appointed)
+• Where a conviction is recorded, the DSL will carry out a risk assessment and decide whether to confirm or reject the individual’s appointment.
+(Anyone that is barred from working with children or adults at risk will NOT be appointed)

 • Areas of concern in the CV or application will be addressed during the interview.